axiros/vpe/README.md

 1. Hit the hotkey on a Swagger definition URL or filename => All RPCs are listed, incl.
 Parameter definitions.
+2. Path parameters are extracted and configured globally on module level
-2. You can now parametrize and send requests to the endpoint by hitting the hotkey on the methods.
+3. You can now parametrize and send requests to the endpoint by hitting the hotkey on the methods.
+4. Set `show_all` to 1 or True in order to inspect all attributes of the `requests` result object.
+5. Configure any authentication within `class API`
+6. Directives are at the end of the `methods` block, ready for change.
+    - Remove the `:clear` to not loose output of previous runs
+    - Set `:wrap p = ...` to `:wrap y= ...` to get output as yaml

 [![asciicast](https://asciinema.org/a/Ot2gPgtAu292UgZpFgTwLKAU1.svg)](https://asciinema.org/a/Ot2gPgtAu292UgZpFgTwLKAU1)